 - Plant your flag online.
 Make sure you have claimed and created passwords for at least the following services: Internal Revenue Service, Social Security Administration, the U.S. Postal Service, and your primary bank.
 Registration is usually easy if a fraudster has your PII, but if you’ve already created the account they are blocked from doing so.

 Does the Capital One Breach Affect my Personal Capital Account?

 This breach does not affect Personal Capital in any direct way.
 Your Personal Capital account can be protected by MFA, and Personal Capital does not store any of your bank account numbers or passwords.

 Whether you are a user of our free tools or a client of our wealth management services, security is a major priority for us.
-We take protecting your security and privacy very seriously.
+As a fiduciary, we will do the right thing for you, always.
 To learn more about the security measures we take to protect you, see our Security Page.
 Our security team can also speak directly to clients who have specific concerns.